samsondav/rihanna/README.md

 I have seen it do around 1.5k jobs per second on a mid-2016 Macbook Pro.
 Significantly higher throughputs are possible with a beefier database server.

 More detailed benchmarks to come.
 For now see: [https://github.com/chanks/queue-shootout](https://github.com/chanks/queue-shootout).

+Q. Does it support multiple queues/scheduling/cron tasks?

+Not yet, but it will.

 Q. Why Rihanna?